uoregon-libraries/rais-image-server/README.md

 within that context, but we don't know much about other uses, so outside of that context, there may be issues worth consideration.

+### JP2: Slow on huge files

+Very large images (as in, hundreds of megapixels) can take a while to decode tiles.
+In some cases, 2-3 seconds per tile.
+Unfortunately, this seems to be a limitation of openjpeg.
+If serving up files of this size, external tile caching is probably a good idea.

 ### JP2: only supports RGB and Grayscale